Close Menu

 • Spinal Stenosis – Spinal stenosis occurs when one or more bony openings in the spine start to narrow and reduce space for the nerves.

 • Scoliosis – Scoliosis occurs when there is a curvature of the spine.
-There can be more than one curvature, forming an S shape.
-The scoliosis can be mild or severe.
-The more severe the spinal curvature, the more likely it is that you will suffer from back pain.
+There can be more than one curve that forms an S shape.
+The more severe the spinal curve, the more likely it is that you will suffer from back pain.

 • Spinal Tumors – A spinal tumor is a growth that develops within your spinal canal.
 Spinal tumors are rare and are not normally cancerous.
 Malignant tumors can also occur in the spine, but they usually spread to the spine form somewhere else in the body.

 In order to win benefits, you will first need to show that your back condition meets or equals SSA’s listing 1.15.
-If you need further information about SSA’s back listing 1.15, then read here.
+Therefore, review information about SSA’s back listing 1.15.

 BACK PAIN & LIMITATIONS THAT RESULT IN SSD BENEFITS